Rudxain/ideas/software/Triple-lang/README.md

 - Its `std` provides many IEEE-754 functions (`sin`, `tan`, `log`, `sqrt`), as Zogah doesn't care about floats and Ramsy is too strict about determinism.
 - Default number-literal radix is decimal, but powers of 2 are supported.
 - It's safe by default (opt-in `unsafe`ty)
+- `unsafe` mode disables move semantics (the borrow checker is still active) so that you don't have to `mem::forget` or `ManuallyDrop`
 - Has move semantics (because I love the [type-state](https://cliffle.com/blog/rust-typestate) pattern and [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization))
 - [ADT](https://en.wikipedia.org/wiki/Algebraic_data_type)s
 - [Practically TC](https://gavinhoward.com/2024/03/what-computers-cannot-do-the-consequences-of-turing-completeness), not theoretically